A complete guide to cancellation fees, refund timelines, and your rights as a passenger across all major Indian airlines

 Key Considerations for Flight Refunds

-- Refund Timelines: Refunds, when applicable, may take 7-21 days to process, depending on the airline and payment method.
+- Refund Timelines: Refunds, when applicable, typically take 7 to 21 business days to process depending on the airline and payment method.
+Credit card refunds may take longer due to bank processing cycles.

-- Travel Insurance: Consider purchasing travel insurance to cover cancellations due to unforeseen circumstances.
+- Travel Insurance: Consider purchasing travel insurance to cover cancellations caused by medical emergencies, family bereavement, or other unforeseen events not covered by airline policy.

-For more tips on booking flights, check out our guide on the best time to book flights to India or our article on baggage allowances for Indian airlines.
+For more useful travel planning information, see our guide on the best time to book flights to India and our article on baggage allowances for Indian airlines.

 Frequently Asked Questions